-Co-requisites for the course or units within the course
+Prerequisites for the course or units within the course

-Students must be enrolled in BSSS Physics in their home college to be eligible for this H Course.
-Also, it is recommended that students be enrolled in the Specialist Methods Mathematics course, or above.
+Students must be enrolled in BSSS Psychology or Sociology in their home college to be eligible for this H Course.

 Duplication of Content Rules

 Students cannot be given credit towards the requirements for a Senior Secondary Certificate for a unit that significantly duplicates content in a unit studied in another course.
 The responsibility for preventing undesirable overlap of content studied by a student rests with the principal and the teacher delivering the course.
 Students will only be given credit for covering the content once.